naranyala/starter-rust-webuireact-rsbuild/README.md

 ### Build Pipeline

 The `run.sh` script orchestrates the complete build and execution process.
-It compiles Rust code using Cargo, builds frontend assets using rspack through bun, and launches the resulting application.
+It compiles Rust code using Cargo, builds frontend assets using rsbuild through bun, and launches the resulting application.
 The script accepts arguments for different build modes, allowing developers to build debug or release versions, run applications without rebuilding, or clean generated artifacts.

-The `build-frontend.js` script invokes rspack with appropriate configuration, transforming TypeScript and React code into JavaScript bundles optimized for production.
+The `build-frontend.js` script invokes rsbuild with appropriate configuration, transforming TypeScript and React code into JavaScript bundles optimized for production.
 The script handles asset copying, HTML template generation, and cache invalidation automatically.

 The `build.rs` script runs during Rust compilation, compiling the WebUI C library into a static archive that links with the application.
 This script uses the CC crate to invoke the platform C compiler, managing platform-specific compiler flags and include paths.